 Berlin’s the epitome of today’s Germany: rejuvenated, youth-filled, ever-exciting.
 Much to see, to do.
 A Spree River cruise gives a feel for the city.
 Days can be spent on Museum Island, its cultural heart.
 Near Alexander Platz are young artists’ galleries and their hole-in-the-wall restaurants serving fabulous food.
 Potsdamer Platz is its beacon of modern architecture.
 Climb Norman Foster’s Reichstadt.
-Walk to the Brandenburg Gate, to a Berlin Philharmonic concert, Checkpoint Charlie, Museum Island, and in Berlin’s answer to Central Park, the Tiergarten.
+Walk to the Brandenburg Gate.
+Go to a Berlin Philharmonic concert, to Checkpoint Charlie, to Museum Island, to Berlin’s answer to Central Park, the Tiergarten.
 So much to see, so much to do – so little time.

 PRACTICAL TRIP INFO